VirtualBox only showing 32-bit and no 64-bit versions (easy fix)

-Only see 32-bit and no 64-bit versions of operating systems as options while creating a new virtual machine in Oracle's VM VirtualBox?
+Are you only seeing 32-bit versions and no 64-bit versions of operating systems as options while creating a new virtual machine in Oracle's VM VirtualBox?

 Even when your host operating system is 64-bit?

-Then you are on the right page, because this tutorial will show you in a few simple steps how to solve this problem.
+Then you are on the right page because this tutorial will show you step by step how to solve this problem.

-I opened VirtualBox, clicked on 'NEW', entered a name for the virtual machine, choose the type of operating system, but when I wanted to choose a version, I only saw 32-bit versions and NO 64-bit versions as a option.
+I opened VirtualBox, clicked on NEW, entered a name for the virtual machine, choose the type of operating system, but when I wanted to choose a version, I only saw 32-bit versions and NO 64-bit versions as an option.

-Fortunately I found a simple solution online and I will share this solution with you.
+Fortunately, I found a simple solution online and on this page, I will share that solution with you.

 Note!
 Your host operating system (OS installed on your PC) must be 64-bit.

-I was using a 64-bit version of Windows 10 Pro while creating this tutorial.
+I was using a 64-bit version of Microsoft Windows 10 Pro while creating this tutorial.

-- Click on "Repair" located at the bottom right.
+5. Click on Repair located at the bottom right.

-- VirtualBox will now be repaired.
+VirtualBox will now start the repairing process.
 This will only take a few seconds.

-That's it.
-Hopefully this simple solution solved your problem.
+That's all.
+Hopefully, this simple solution will solve your problem.

 DIYTechGuides: VirtualBox has no 64-bit option on Windows 10 (5 solutions)